lahin31/practical-linux/README.md

 #### How can you verify remote instance have client's public key

 The remote instance must have your public key in its `~/.ssh/authorized_keys` file.
+Generally if it's your first time connecting to the remote instance, most probably it automatically copies your public key to the authorized_keys file.

+If you are using AWS EC2 instance during the instance launch, AWS sets up the public key in the `~/.ssh/authorized_keys` file of the default user on the instance.